 Governance of the Regional Repository Organization would be provided through an association of tribal councils and other interested participant organizations.
 Administration of the organization and repositories would include professional staff for the Regional Repository Organization and trained local facility and collection managers in the communities.
-It is expected that training will b required at the local level.
+It is expected that training will be required at the local level.

-A Chugach Regional Repository Organization, with independent Native-owned-and-run repositories or display facilities in each of seven Chugach communities and possibly one in Seldovia/Homer, is preferred option, especially by the Chugach Native participate organizations.
-Representatives of the Chugach tribal councils associations and various Chugach regional organizations voiced the support for Scenario One during the planning conference for Comprehensive Community Plan held in March 1996.
-Representative development of the local community facilities to house the E Occollections and are interested in working closely with the local center and a Regional Repository Organization.
+A Chugach Regional Repository Organization, with independent Native-owned-and-run repositories or display facilities in each of the seven Chugach communities and possibly one in Seldovia/Homer, is the preferred option, especially by the Chugach Native participant organizations.
+Representatives of the Chugach tribal councils and associations and various Chugach regional organizations voiced their support for Scenario One during the planning conference for the Comprehensive Community Plan held in March 1996.
+Representatives from several other participant organizations also supported the development of the local community facilities to house the EVOS collections and are interested in working closely with the local centers and a Regional Repository Organization.

-One of the benefits of Scenario One is that it is a locally developed of a for the long-term preservation of local and regional cultival / archaeological resources.
-It would involve the support (financial and other) of both local and regional communities including the fill all councils and associations and local businesses (i.e. Native corporations) and regional Native organizations.
-This is an important comportant in the long-term management of cultural resources, especially if it is be done at a local level.
-There is also a desire to work with museuns and other associations for technical support and other long-term preservation interests.
+One of the benefits of Scenario One is that it is a locally developed plan for the long-term preservation of local and regional cultural / archaeological resources.
+It would involve the support (financial and other) of both local and regional communities including the tribal councils and associations and local businesses (i.e. Native corporations) and regional Native organizations.
+This is an important component in the long-term management of cultural resources, especially if it to be done at a local level.
+There is also a desire to work with museums and other associations for technical support and other long-term preservation interests.

-Chugach organizations have expressed regional and local community support for Scenario One in the form of personnel, in-kind representations and donations of land.
-Village councils and corporations have expressed their willingness to undertake the congterm operation and management of the facilities as well as contribute toward the development of the facilities and regional organization.
+Chugach organizations have expressed regional and local community support for Scenario One in the form of personnel, in-kind services, financial assistance and donations of land.
+Village councils and corporations have expressed their willingness to undertake the long-term operation and management of the facilities as well as contribute toward the development of the facilities and regional organization.